rozbb/zkcreds-rs/README.md

 $ source .env/bin/activate
 $ pip install maturin

-# Compile Rust binaries and intall as Python (PyO3) bindings
+# Compile Rust binaries and install as Python (PyO3) bindings
 $ maturin develop
 # Local webserver provides a high-level demo
 $ python3 python-examples/web-demo.py
 ```

 Interact with the demo to get an idea for how arbitrary attribute fields can be formulated into a credential, and how this credential can be issued and subsequently shown without revealing any more than the fact that it satisfies the given criteria.

+**NOTE**: The Python wrapper is currently incomplete, and as such the high-level web demo will be available in a future version.

 ## Benchmarks